News

 • Parishes of the North - St. John the Divine (Quesnel), St. Saviours (Barkerville), St. Michael and All Angels, Our Saviours Lutheran Church and Grace Church (Prince George).

-• Those who have died.
+• Those who have died and those who mourn.

 Events This Week

-Wednesday, June 25 at 9:00 a.m - Holy Eucharist
+Wednesday, October 22 at 9:00 a.m - Holy Eucharist.

-Wednesday, June 25 at 10:00 a.m - Lectionary Bible Study via Zoom.
+Wednesday, October 22 at 10:00 a.m - Lectionary Bible Study via Zoom.
 Join Zoom Meeting:

 https://us02web.zoom.us/j/87445750903?pwd=SGJXMTJYTmZ4WTRMbWZBdzAyNG9PUT09

-Thursday, June 26 at 7:00 p.m. - St. John the Divine Thursday evening Bible Study.
+Thursday, October 23 at 7:00 p.m. - St. John the Divine Thursday evening Bible Study.
 Join Zoom Meeting:

 https://us06web.zoom.us/j/81092456492?pwd=oslI71n3DIiFViow1Obx2UY2NAgH9V.1

-Sunday, June 29 at 8:00 a.m. - Holy Eucharist with Rev. George Westgate
+Sunday, October 26 at 8:00 a.m. and 10:00 a.m. - Holy Eucharist with Rev. George Westgate.

-Next Sunday’s Readings: July 6, 2025, The 4th Sunday after Pentecost
+Next Sunday’s Readings: November 2, 2025, All Saints Sunday

 Coming Events